Clinical Psychology Internship Program

 Interns receive broad and intensive generalist training in assessment, diagnosis, case formulation, consultation and individual and group psychotherapy.
 They receive training in a range of evidence-based treatments, including CBT, BA, DBT, CBT for Psychosis, CBASP and Mindfulness-Based CBT/ACT.
 They also receive training in psychodynamic psychotherapy and integrated dual-diagnosis treatment.

-- ERC-Insight Behavioral Health Centers, a program that provides specialized services in eating disorders, adolescent mental health and mood and anxiety disorders in IOP, PHP and residential treatment settings
+- ERC-Insight Behavioral Health Centers, a program that provides specialized services in eating disorders, mood and anxiety disorders, and adolescent mental health in IOP, PHP and residential treatment settings

 Interns receive both individual and group supervision, complemented by an extensive curriculum of case conferences, workshops and seminars.
 Although the focus of the internship year is clinical, participation in research in strongly encouraged and supported.

 Our program participates in the national match and uses the Association of Psychology Postdoctoral and Internship Centers (APPIC) standard application form.
 We strongly support the goals of APPIC and endorse their guidelines.
 Northwestern University agrees to abide by the APPIC policy that no person at the Feinberg School of Medicine will solicit, accept or use any ranking-related information from any intern applicant before the day of uniform notification.